sauce-archives/ios-rdc-quickstart/README.md

 can test your apps and websites on actual iOS devices like the iPhone 6.

-We can do it because we've hooked them up to the cloud, and made them work just like the tests you used to work on simulators... almost.
+We can do it because we've hooked them up to the cloud, and made them work just like the tests on simulators... almost.

 So here are a few things you need to know first:

 ## Getting started

-You'll need to be familiar with running scripts on the command line, and have Python 2.x or better installed.
+Sauce Labs works with Selenium libraries in any language, but the examples here are (for now) just in Python.
+So you'll need to be familiar with running scripts on the command line, and have Python 2.x or better installed.

 First you'll need a couple of environment variables.